jasonshen-python/Set-Cover/README.md

 # Set-Cover
-two approximation algorithms to solve Set-Cover
+this project is about two approximation algorithms to solve Set-Cover problem.